aanderse/LdapRecord.com/source/docs/laravel/usage.md

 ```

 > You may want to extend from the `LdapRecord\Models\ActiveDirectory\Entry` class to
-> utilize some helper methods that are limited to the use of ActiveDirectory.
+> utilize some helper methods that are limited to the use of Active Directory.
 > </br></br>
 > This can save you time from having to implement functionality manually.